-15.5 Committee Assignments
+15.4 Committee Assignments

-All unit members as part of contract requirements are required to serve on one (1) recognized campus committee or as the advisor to a recognized, active student club or organization, and/or other approved activities/committees, during each academic year.
+All unit members as part of contract requirements are required to serve on one (1) recognized campus committee or as the advisor to a recognized, active student club or organization, or other approved activities/committees, during each academic year.
 Unit members may choose to serve on more than one campus committee or student club in any given semester.
-Such voluntary additional service does not constitute any type of overload or extra duty assignment.
+Such voluntary additional service does not constitute any type of overload or extra duty assignment and does not entitle a unit member to additional compensation.
+In addition, any service related to a committee assignment shall not interfere with the unit member's primary duties.
 Service on hiring committees or on non-standing committees shall fulfill this requirement for unit members.